Here are a few reasons why your DR may have dropped.

 That means that your DR will drop if you're beginning to lose high-quality links.

-Do check your "Lost Referring Domains" report to investigate what domains with dofollow links you lost at the time of decline and see if you can fix it.
+Do check your Referring Domains report to investigate what domains with dofollow links you lost at the time of decline and see if you can fix it.

 3: Some dofollow link from any of referring domains turned to nofollow and that domain stopped passing rating

-4: Some of referring domains lost rating itself
+4: Some of your referring domains dropped in DR

 Note: Please, mind that Ahrefs Rank (AR) is based on Domain Rating (DR), so reasons for decline of DR explained above apply to those of AR decline respectively.